Leg Pain Could Signal Artery Blockage

 When there is plaque in the legs, there is often plaque elsewhere in the body, which can have potentially deadly results.
 People with PAD are at a much higher risk of having a heart attack or stroke.

-Though the risks of PAD can be frightening, we have effective options for its treatment and prevention.
+Though the risks of PAD can be frightening, there are effective options for its treatment and prevention.

 At Beebe Vascular, we offer the full spectrum of treatment for PAD.
 A more active lifestyle and a healthier diet can prevent heart attack and stroke while treating PAD and therefore, it’s our first resort.